arnobkhanlut/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-The Repository contains data science projects completed by me for academic and self learning purpose
+The Repository contains data science projects completed by me for academic and self learning purpose.